What is Quantum Annealing?#

 Systems get increasingly complex as qubits are added: two qubits have four possible states over which to define an energy landscape; three qubits have eight.
 Each additional qubit doubles the number of states over which you can define the energy landscape: the number of states goes up exponentially with the number of qubits.

-In summary, the systems starts with a set of qubits, each in a superposition state of 0 and 1.
+In summary, the system starts with a set of qubits, each in a superposition state of 0 and 1.
 They are not yet coupled.
-When they undergo quantum annealing, the couplers and biases are introduced and the qubits become entangled.
+When they undergo quantum annealing, the couplers and qubit biases are introduced and the qubits become entangled.
 At this point, the system is in an entangled state of many possible answers.
 By the end of the anneal, each qubit is in a classical state that represents the minimum energy state of the problem, or one very close to it.
-All of this happens in D-Wave quantum computers in a matter of microseconds.
+All of this happens in D‑Wave quantum computers in a matter of microseconds.

 Underlying Quantum Physics#